High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Introduction

 \paragraph{Outline.} The paper is organized as follows.
-In Section \ref{sec est}, we first present the model, followed by a discussion on employing the MIDAS weighting technique and incorporating group structure information among variables.
-Section \ref{sec the} is dedicated to the analysis of the estimation properties of the proposed estimator.
-Section \ref{sec sim} presents the results of the simulation studies.
-In Section \ref{sec real}, we construct a dataset on Chinese firm distress and assess the prediction performance of the proposed methods in the real dataset, a comparison with several other approaches is included.
+In Section \ref{sec est}, we first present the model, followed by a discussion on employing the MIDAS weighting technique and incorporating group structure information among variables. \tcr{Section~\ref{sec the} analyzes the estimation properties of the proposed estimator, introduces the associated inferential procedure, and establishes the asymptotic properties of the de-sparsified estimator.
+Section~\ref{sec sim} presents simulation studies for both prediction and inference.} \tcr{In Section \ref{sec real}, we build a dataset on Chinese firm distress to assess the predictive performance of the proposed method, compare it with other approaches, and test each financial covariate for significance.}